Astha0710/JavaFnCosmosOutputBindings/README.md

       mvn azure-functions:deploy

+Once the application is deployed, add the below setting under the Configuration -> Application settings section of your function app from azure portal

+Name=AzureCosmosDBConnection and Value=AccountEndpoint=https://yourcosmosdb.documents.azure.com:443/;AccountKey=Aabcd….

 Browse to the app using the similar url for your app and pass any value under desc here we have passed "ResponseFromAzure":

      https://<Yourfunctionappname>.azurewebsites.net/api/WriteOneDocOutputBinding?desc=ResponseFromAzure